Distributions in CFT II. Minkowski Space: Review of Osterwalder-Schrader theorem

 Once {\eqref{tempbound}} is established for $y_k > 0$, one repeats the analytic continuation procedure that we described above, keeping track of the implications of {\eqref{tempbound}}.
 The analytic continuation used three tricks: (1) analytically continuing $S_n$ by representing it in the form {\eqref{trick1}} (as $e^{- H \tau}$ inserted between two states), (2) expressing the norms of these states in terms of higher-point $S_n$ as in {\eqref{trick2}}, and (3) analytic completion.

-The bound {\eqref{tempbound}} propagates through the tricks (1) and (2) by the use of Cauchy-Schwartz inequality, as well as by using the fact that the norm of $e^{- H \tau}$ is bounded from above by 1 (i.e.\ Eq. {\eqref{contractive}}).
+The bound {\eqref{tempbound}} propagates through the tricks (1) and (2) by the use of Cauchy-Schwarz inequality, as well as by using the fact that the norm of $e^{- H \tau}$ is bounded from above by 1 (i.e.\ Eq. {\eqref{contractive}}).

 To propagate the bound through trick (3), the following simple idea is used.
 Suppose we have domains $\mathcal{D}' \supset \mathcal{D}$ such that any holomorphic function $f$ on $\mathcal{D}$ can be extended to a holomorphic function on $\mathcal{D}'$.
 Then we have the equality of images